- Home

 Taxpayers who are eligible for personal exemption 41C will receive a reduction in their tax liability of $1,000.

-Applications must be filed by November 1st in order to have the exemption taken off of the first actual tax bill in January, the deadline for applications is April 1.
+Applications must be filed by December 1st in order to have the exemption taken off of the first actual tax bill in January, the deadline for applications is April 1.
 Filing an application does not entitle an applicant to a delay in making a tax payment.

 Documentation